 The Pennsylvania Lottery launched Keno on its monitor games system on May 1 , 2018.

-According to the Pennsylvania Lottery website, virtual sports will launch in PA in the summer of 2018.
+Virtual sports launched in PA in the summer of 2018.
 In May 2018, Inspired Entertainment announced two of its virtual sports products will be the first to launch on the PA central gaming system under the name Xpress Sports by the Pennsylvania Lottery.
-The first virtual sports offered will include Stock Car Racing and 1st Down Virtual Football.
+The state currently offers Stock Car Racing and 1st Down Virtual Football.

 Keno is a lottery-style gambling game offered at many casinos and several state lotteries throughout the country.
 The Pennsylvania Lottery launched Keno in May 2018.